Godarck/PipBoy-CYD-Project/README.md

   RTC + EEPROM: Tyni RTC I2C module DS1307

+  Connectors:

-  Connectors: JST 1.25 4-pin - for I2C bus
+    JST 1.25 4-pin - for I2C bus

     JST 1.25 2-pin (2 pcs) - for speaker and battery

+    FPC 0.5mm 6p - for GPS

 For the watch to work, a module with flash memory is required (the module must have two 8-pin chips) or a separate I2C flash memory card.